nkliuyifang/Skeleton-based-Human-Action-Recognition/README.md

 Matlab R2015b, Python 2.7.14, and Pytorch 0.3.0 are used.

-First, download Northwestern-UCLA dataset from https://pan.baidu.com/s/1f7hWElp3_u5Wen8qVGfB8Q, and unzip dataset into current file.
+First, download and unzip Northwestern-UCLA dataset from https://pan.baidu.com/s/1f7hWElp3_u5Wen8qVGfB8Q

 Second, open Matlab and run "run.m" to extract feature for each sample.